 What Does Not Get Backed Up

 Network (NAS) drives, remotely mounted computers or volumes, or shared volumes do not get backed up.
 The reason for this is not technical, but a business decision.
 Backing up mounted or network drives can easily be abused.
 A user could mount the 10 or 20 computers in their home or small business and back them all up to one account for $5/month.
-At this time, Backblaze does not have a product to back up network shares or NAS devices.

 Time Machine Drives